jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 What would you tell a polar bear today if you could communicate with her?

 Wouldn't it be nice to explain evolution and describe how our characteristics are the expressions of genes, which are passed on from parents to offspring during reproduction.
 Thus, Life on Earth is a race.
-The organisms that harvest the most calories the fastest, while suffering the least pain, pass on their genes most often.
+The organisms that harvest the most calories the fastest, while suffering the least pain, pass-on their genes most often.
 Over time this turnover of genes slowly adapts the forms of Life to more efficiently use the environment's resources.

 If the hungry polar bear understood evolution, she would understand her place in this ongoing story of Life.
 Then she could assess what characteristics polar bears need to survive in the Artic's new environment.
 Perhaps male polar bears should help raise and protect their cubs.
 Or polar bears should hunt in packs to kill reindeer in the summer months.
 Maybe the might flesh eaters must diversify their diet with berries, grubs, and roots like brown bears do.